LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Arctic Herald.md

-## Level 1 - Frost Affinity (0 Essence/ Passive)
+## Level 1 - Arctic Affinity (0 Essence/ Passive)
-## Level 10 - Aqua Elemental Infusion (2 Essence)
+## Level 10 - Arctic Infusion (1 Essence)

-The Genasi can infuse their body with the essence of a water elemental, gaining additional powers.
+Infuse weapons with ice damage, chance of leaving targets frostbitten (damage on next hit & half movement speed

 **Elemental Empowerment:**
 Expend 2 Genasi Essence to activate "Aqua Elemental Infusion."
 This ability enhances the Genasi's attacks with water energy, causing their melee attacks to deal additional cold damage for a duration of 1 minute.